 Tiny hotels grew in popularity alongside the movement for people to declutter, downsize and sell up.
-But if you’re not sure if you could handle existing in such close quarters, giving tiny home living a trial run by staying in a capsule hotel can be a soft entry into this growing trend.
+But if you’re not sure if you could handle existing in such close quarters, giving tiny-home living a trial run by staying in a capsule hotel can be a soft entry into this growing trend.

 Airstream Trailers at Schnepf Farms in Arizona

-- Available from $125 to $165 per night
+- Prices run from $100 to $125 per night

-2. Nine Hours Hotel in Tokyo Narita Airport
+Nine Hours Hotel in Tokyo Narita Airport

 - Prices start at about $13

 If sleep is all you need, consider forgoing all the additional unnecessary furniture and distractions in a traditional hotel room and reserve a pod hotel for nine hours: one hour to shower, seven to sleep and another to dress afterward.
 This concept is popular in Japan with capsule hotels springing up all over the place, where guests are stacked like giant Jenga pieces.

 The Nine Hours brand has hotels in four cities, including a new, women-only accommodation.
 Guests can opt for a full 22 hours or just crash for a nap, which can sometimes be the perfect refresher during travel.